 I will first lay out a paragraph structure.
 This is just a suggestion.
 Obviously this kind of writing will be completely personalized.

-- An opening that indicates warmth.
+- An opening that indicates a general but not excessive warmth.
 “I am pleased to write this letter on behalf of xxxx.”
 Followed by explanation of who writer is, how they know the subject of letter, in what capacities, and for how long.
 Brief sketch of the subject in terms of discipline and topical/thematic focus.
 General comparison of the subject within the field/fields.
 “XXX is among the very top young cultural anthropologists of Japan, and promises to ….”

-- A second paragraph continuing from above.
+- A second paragraph continuing from above about the status of the main writing project.
 The most effective letter will reassure skittish search committees that the dissertation is in fact done or almost done, and/or that the book manuscript will be quickly forthcoming.
 Pace of work and productivity are valuable here.
-The key here is that the candidate be described as a (soon-to-be) scholar, not as a graduate student still enmeshed in the minutiae of a graduate program or dissertation.
+The key is that the candidate be described as a (soon-to-be) scholar, not as a graduate student still enmeshed in the minutiae of a graduate program or dissertation.

 - Evidence of the wider success of the candidate in the profession—the grant support, awards, and of course publications associated with the primary research.
 Conference activity can be mentioned here.